Plastic Bags for Recycling

 - Other chemicals (paint, solvents etc.) are not accepted at this site.

-The collection site is open six days a week: Monday - Saturday from 7:30 am to 4:45 pm.
+The collection site is open six days a week: Monday - Saturday from 8:30 am to 5:45 pm.
 You must be bring your City of Longmont Utility Bill and identification indicating you are a City of Longmont trash subscription customer and present that to the window attendant and they will direct you to the special collection bins.

 2. City Household Chemical Collection Event

 3. Hazardous Materials Management Facility (HMMF)

 - This location is open 3 days a week, year round and is located at 1901 63rd Street in Boulder (enter at Boulder County Recycling Center - follow signs to HMM facility).
 Longmont residents may take oils, batteries and other household chemicals for appropriate disposal at no additional fee.
 Call ahead to verify days and hours of operation 303-441-4800.